LuisGuilermo/GitComandos/01-Git/comandos_git.md

 -   git config --global user.email
 -   git config --list

-# Comando para inicializar git en un directorio
+# Commands for start git in a direct

 -   git init

-# Comando para ver el estado de los archivos
+# Commands for view the state of files

 -   git status